 Look at the total number of people who viewed, the total number who viewed at the same time (known as “Peak Concurrents”), and total view time.

 3. YouTube Video Ads

-Like many social networks, YouTube is ad supported.
+Like many social networks, YouTube is ad-supported.
 Creators can monetize their videos by turning on ads from YouTube Studio, which constitutes a network of video properties that you can run your ads on.
-Because YouTube is owned by Google, it’s part of the Google Ads network and you can manage those ads from that dashboard.
+Because Google owns YouTube, it’s part of the Google Ads network, and you can manage those ads from that dashboard.

 Specs, Size, and Orientation

 There are four types of YouTube Ads for business:

 - YouTube TrueView In-Stream Ads play before, during, or after videos.
 After five seconds, viewers can skip the ad.